 The graph below shows the number of fictional films produced each year since 2004 that have addressed climate change in some way.
 Red is used for films that focus on the adverse impacts of climate change.
 Black is used to tally films that depict the putatively disastrous consequences of efforts to address climate change.
 Snowpiercer and The Colony (2009), which both attribute their ice age settings to misguided efforts to geoengineer Earth’s climate, would be examples of the second sort of film.

 As one can readily see in the graph, after a decade-long stretch in which the total number of cli-fi films released each year increased from two to eight, the numbers for both kinds of films have dipped dramatically.
-Everything known about the films already scheduled for release indicates that in 2016, for the first time in 13 years, no full-length fictional film will address climate change – not even in an offhand way.For the first time in 13 years, no full-length fictional film will address climate change.
-Click To Tweet
+Everything known about the films already scheduled for release indicates that in 2016, for the first time in 13 years, no full-length fictional film will address climate change – not even in an offhand way.”For Click To Tweet

 Advance blurbs for two films slated for 2017 – A Sweet Spot in Time and Geostorm – provide some assurance that the cli-fi genre isn’t dead.
 But the abrupt and total downturn in 2016 raises some questions about its health.